Kasme12/AndroidApp48/README.md

 This document outlines how Google Gemini, a large language model, was used to assist in the development of this Android application.

-# Video show all the funcionalitis
+# Video show all the Functionalities

 https://youtu.be/w7l3R4VXs-c